timothycrosley/blog/content/project_3_pdocs.md

 # Thanks For Reading

 Thanks for taking the time to read about this new project!
 What do you think of pdocs?
 Any projects you would like to see in the future?
-Any plans I should try out?
+Any projects I should try out?

 ~Timothy Crosley